carbon-design-system/carbon-website-archive/README.md

 # Carbon Design System

-This is the [Carbon Design System website](http://www.carbondesignsystem.com) which is built using GatsbyJS.
+This is the [Carbon Design System website](http://www.carbondesignsystem.com) which is built using the [gatsby-theme-carbon](https://gatsby-theme-carbon.now.sh/) with GatsbyJS.

 ## 📂 Structure